oreillymedia/ifpress-solr-plugin/README.md

-# Safari Solr plugin project
+# O'Reilly Media's Solr Plugin

-This library provides Solr plugins used at Safari.
+This library provides Solr plugins used at O'Reilly Media.
 These are designed to be loaded into Solr by installing the jar in a library folder that will extend Solr's classpath: usually solr/lib.